(b) "Commissioner" means the commissioner of human services.

 (c) For the purposes of developing and implementing these standards, the commissioners may use the expedited rulemaking process under section 14.389.

 (a) A personal clinician or a primary care clinic may be certified as a health care home.
 If a primary care clinic is certified, all of the primary care clinic's clinicians must meet the criteria of a health care home.
 In order to be certified as a health care home, a clinician or clinic must meet the standards set by the commissioners in accordance with this section.
 Certification as a health care home is voluntary.
-In order to maintain their status as health care homes, clinicians or clinics must renew their certification annually.
+In order to maintain their status as health care homes, clinicians or clinics must renew their certification every three years.

 (b) Clinicians or clinics certified as health care homes must offer their health care home services to all their patients with complex or chronic health conditions who are interested in participation.